-At Co-op Legal Services we understand that motorcycling has always been viewed as a “risky” activity, but for many motorcyclists, riding a motorbike is a summer activity with the winter reserved for the “hard core” and motorbike messengers.
+At Co-op Legal Services we understand that motorcycling has always been viewed as a risky activity, but for many motorcyclists, biking is a summer activity with the winter reserved for the “hardcore” and motorbike messengers.

 An upward trend developed between 2013 and 2014 with approximately 5,500 serious accidents involving motorcycles in 2014 that resulted in approximately 340 deaths.

 Motorcyclists are 40 times more likely to be killed than car drivers.
-The Department of Transport (DoT) often alludes to the prevailing weather conditions as being a key factor, the warmer the weather the more motorcyclists on the road, but that cannot always explain the increase in the seriousness of the injuries.
+The Department for Transport (DfT) often alludes to the prevailing weather conditions as being a key factor; the warmer the weather the more motorcyclists there are on the road, but that cannot always explain the increase in serious injuries.

-There are a number of factors to consider which were clearly outlined by Clarke et al in their report in 2004.
+There are a number of factors to consider which were clearly outlined by the DfT in their 2004 report.
 They highlighted that motorbike riders aged between 21-25 and 31-35 were most at risk by right of way violations, loss of control because of speed at bends and overtaking or filtering between traffic.

-Additional factors, include the speed of the motorbike, acceleration rates, lack of stability and their “invisibility”.
-The DoT reports that most accidents occur because of a failure to look properly at junctions, which account for approximately 45% of all motorcycle accidents.
+Additional factors, include the speed of the motorbike, acceleration rates, lack of stability and their “invisibility.”
+The DfT reports that most accidents occur because of a failure to look properly at junctions, which account for approximately 45% of all motorcycle accidents.
 Compounding all of these are hazards caused by diesel spills, street furniture, pot holes and loose gravel on the highway.

 So what can be done, and by whom, to reduce these risks to motorcyclists?

-The answer is, quite a lot and by every road user and that includes those that design and manage our road networks.
+The answer is that quite a lot can be done by every road user, including those that design and manage our road networks.
 Motorcyclists themselves should ensure that they use daylights, wear conspicuous clothing that contains reflective material and adopt visible vehicle positions when using the highway.
 These simple measures should ensure that the motorcycle rider is more visible and less susceptible to an accident.

 However, some motorcycle manufacturers have been much slower to design and implement state of the art safety features as standard such as airbags and ABS breaking systems.
-Likewise clothing manufacturers, although some have now introduced “inflating” clothing but prices remain high for some full protection suits at the present time.
+Likewise with clothing manufacturers, although some have now introduced inflating clothing, but prices do remain high for many full protection suits.

-Governmental safety initiatives should be targeted at the “other” road users and enhanced motorcycle awareness campaigns should be constantly implemented.
+Government safety initiatives should be targeted at the other road users and enhanced motorcycle awareness campaigns should be constantly implemented.
 More emphasis on other road users should be emphasised in the current curriculum for learner drives, including learner motorcyclists who should also receive more awareness on motorcycle safety clothing.

-The highways need to be more motorcycle friendly with re-siting of drains and street furniture which can not only be a causative element of an accident but exacerbate the injuries suffered by the rider.
+The highways need to be more motorcycle friendly with re-siting of drains and street furniture which can not only cause an accident but also exacerbate the injuries suffered by the rider.